system76/docs/content/live-disk.md

 ![Disks](/images/live-disk/disks.png)

- Next select the flash drive in the list on left and click on the three dots on the top right of the window.
-Now select `Restore Disk Image...` and select the Ubuntu or Pop_OS ISO file.
+Next, select the flash drive in the list on left and click on the three dots on the top right of the window.
+Now select `Restore Disk Image...` and select the Pop!\_OS or Ubuntu .iso file.
 Finally, click the `Start Restoring...` button and enter your user password.

 ![Disks](/images/live-disk/disks-selection.png)